Victor2023Dev/deepwallet/docs/api/README.md

 }
 ```

-The `@keplr-wallet/types` package has the type definition related to Keplr.
+The `@keplr-wallet/types` package has the type definition related to DeepWallet.
 If you're using TypeScript, run `npm install --save-dev @keplr-wallet/types` or `yarn add -D @keplr-wallet/types` to install `@keplr-wallet/types`.
-Then, you can add the `@keplr-wallet/types` window to a global window object and register the Keplr related types.
+Then, you can add the `@keplr-wallet/types` window to a global window object and register the DeepWallet related types.

 > Usage of any other packages besides @keplr-wallet/types is not recommended.
 > - Any other packages besides @keplr-wallet/types are actively being developed, backward compatibility is not in the scope of support.